rquadri/castle/gg.md

 you'd like to do things like take into a account a user's history or incorporate information drawn from a variety of sources, this starts to look like a traditional problem for classical statistics and Bayes' theorem.
-Such an approach is descrobed here: http://theory.stanford.edu/~dfreeman/papers/ato-model.pdf.
+Such an approach is described here: http://theory.stanford.edu/~dfreeman/papers/ato-model.pdf.
 From my own point of view, this more rigorous mathematical approach is appealing and may well lead to better results -- but the large number